menu-line

 Pregnancy rates for IVF with frozen and thawed eggs are now broadly comparable to those using fresh eggs.
 This means that a woman aged 40 or above is significantly more likely to achieve a healthy pregnancy using eggs that were produced in her mid-30s than using fresh eggs over 40 years old.

 Generally speaking, patients who are younger at the time of egg retrieval will tend to require fewer frozen eggs for a good chance of a future live birth.
 But of course, the number of eggs that can be retrieved per cycle will tend to decrease as a woman gets older.
-To illustrate, fertility scholars anticipate that a woman aged 35 with a normal ovarian reserve could have an 80% chance of a future live birth when she freezes 20 eggs, 50-60% chance of two children and 10-20% chance of three children.
+To illustrate, fertility scholars anticipate that a woman aged 35 or less with a normal ovarian reserve could have an 80-90% chance of a future live birth when she freezes 20 eggs, 50-60% chance of two children and 10-20% chance of three children.
 For some women, one egg retrieval cycle will yield enough eggs; others will need more.

 The average age of women freezing their eggs is currently around the 37-38 year mark, which does not result in high success rates.
 We encourage younger women in their late twenties and early thirties to freeze their eggs if they are considering delaying parenthood.